 In this series, I take you through my cancer journey step by step, and show you how creating SoulCollage® cards helped me to express my feelings, find my balance, and create a haven of inner peace where I was able to stay connected to Self, Others, and Spirit.
-I look forward to sharing my journey with you, and hope that it brings you or those you love some measure of inner peace, and a movement towards acceptance and a possibility of joy.
+As I share my journey with you, I hope that it brings you or those you love some measure of inner peace, and a movement towards acceptance and a possibility of joy.

 When I was first diagnosed with breast cancer I was terrified, angry, surprised, worried, and felt betrayed by my body.

 There is never a convenient time to receive a cancer diagnosis.
 Here's how it felt to me, metaphorically speaking.